batmany13/about-me/README.md

 ### I like to try new ideas frequently

-I am an entrepreneuer at heart which means I love trying out new ideas and see if it'll actually work.
+I am an entrepreneuer at heart which means I love trying out new ideas and seeing if it'll actually work.
 Thus, I lean towards action and executing.
 I might read an article, synthesize the learnings and then apply the concepts the very next day (I consider this my superpower).
 It's not that I am fickle, I just want to see if I can apply what I learn quickly.
 And if an idea works, I will continue to iterate and refine it over time.

 ### I am transparent about work and my own fallibility